Have you wondered whether a proposal or a contract is the right fit for your next creative project?

 Most of us aren’t like Frank.

-So we’re going to send a proposal that outlines how the relationship will work.
+We’re going to send a proposal that outlines how the relationship will work.

 Then we’ll ask our potential client to let us know if it sounds good.

-And finally, send over the contract.
+And if they agree, send over the contract.

 This proposal doesn’t have to be long and detailed.